Tunous/DeviceView/README.md

-# AppStoreSnapshot
+# DeviceView

-A description of this package.
+A swift library for creating views which appear inside of iPhone device frames.